Late January (junior year): Admissions application due*

 You will receive an email with a link to the IMAcc Program application around January 1 of your junior year, and applications are due late January.
 If you plan to study abroad, please apply during the prior October, following the IMAcc Information Session.

 Following your admission to the program as an IMAcc candidate and at the start of your senior year, you will complete a separate, online application for the graduate-level MAcc degree program.
-This application process requires you to provide a GMAT score and complete certain essays.
+This application process requires you to complete a summer ethics writing assignment and report your academic performance in accounting courses.

 As an undergraduate student in accounting at the Wisconsin School of Business, you will have several opportunities to learn about the application process for the IMAcc program and get answers to your questions.
 These include information sessions and one-on-one meetings with an advisor.